 Three times high!
 (High!)

-- For that matter, the nonsense lyrics of the Touhou fansong Marisa Stole The Precious Thing include Gratuitous English, Gratuitous German, Gratuitous Mandarin and arguably Gratuitous Japanese.
+- The nonsense lyrics of the fan song "Marisa Stole The Precious Thing" include Gratuitous English, Gratuitous German, Gratuitous Mandarin, and arguably Gratuitous Japanese.

 - All of the Arcana in Arcana Heart have attack names in many different foreign languages.
-For instance, Partinias, the Arcanum of Love, uses Gratuitous Greek (Roz Sfaira = "pink ball/sphere").
+For instance, Partinias, the Arcanum of Love, uses Gratuitous Greek (roz sfaira = "pink ball/sphere").

 - The Viking speech files in Age of Empires II are mangled Icelandic.
-The builder for instance says "Hussasmiþur" which means house-builder, instead of just Smiður or even Húsasmiður.
+The builder, for instance, says "Hussasmiþur" which means house-builder, instead of just Smiður or even Húsasmiður.
 It makes playing the Vikings a hoot, since it's so horribly pronounced.

 - Thunder Force VI makes use of two Gratuitous non-Japanese, non-English languages: the Galaxy Federation's primary language is the ancient and long-obsolete Tangut script, and the Orn Empire's primary language is Mongolian.